-0.7 Method of recruitment: Consider open recruitment and allocate 02% of the total number of posts for applicants outside the SLPS to enter Gr.
-III and Gr.
-II.
+0.7 Method of recruitment: Consider open recruitment and allocate a percentage of the total number of posts for applicants outside the SLPS to enter Gr.
+III.
 These applicants must possess qualifications equivalent to those relevant to applicants from the limited stream.
-The open recruitment will pave the way for new talent from other public services and the private sector schools to enter the main stream state school administration.
+The open recruitment will pave the way for new talent from other public services and the private sector schools to enter the mainstream state school administration.